mrdougwright/rubykin.github.io/numbers.md

 ```
 7) A wizard has a bag of five numbers, but he doesn’t know exactly
-what numbers he has.
+which numbers he has.
 He wants to find out which of his five numbers
 are even.
 How might you use modulo to help him?

 Hint: A number divided by two with no remainder is even.